geoffnix/Swift-UDS/README.md

 ## Status

-Currently: **Work in Progress, nothing usable yet**
+Currently: **Feature-wise on par with CornucopiaUDS, but hardly tested yet**

+- October 2021: Public version available.
+Should be on-par with CornucopiaUDS, but did not receive any substantial testing.
+- October 2021: Some concurrency issues have been solved in the meantime, hence starting to (re)implement the first bunch of classes.
+- September 2021: Hitting real hard blocks with the state of `async`/`await` in the yet-to-be-released Swift 5.5.
 - August 2021: Nothing there yet, I'm still planning.
-- September 2021: Hitting real hard blocks with the state of `async`/`await` in the yet-to-be-released Swift 5.5.
-- October 2021: Some concurrency issues have been solved in the meantime, hence starting to (re)implement the first bunch of classes.

 ### Bus Protocols